Wabinab/Xenoblade-Chronicles-3-The-Book/src/87_teach.md

 "Oh!
 Well, actually..."
 And she looked down the bottom left.

-"...
+She folded her arm, "...
 You got separated from your unit _again_?"
 Oops, looks like that's not the first time!

 Shamefully, "I'm so sorry!
 I just have no sense of direction at all!"